CloudSentrySystems/Documentation/Team_Documents/Project_Guidelines.md

 ## Team Members

+Eddie Ayala
+Carlos Rojas
+David Siebert
-Raphael
+Raphael Chookagian
-Dustin
-Marcelo
-Jonathan
-Robert

 ## Scenario & Problem Domain

-Your team has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure.

-## Project Requirements

-For this project, your client has requested a demonstration of how you'll be able to protect their cloud infrastructure.
-You'll need to implement the following in AWS Cloud to demonstrate how you'll secure the AWS environment:

-* **IAM**

-  * Proper IAM best practices must be implemented for the root account

-  * Proper IAM for all team members must be implemented using AWS best practices

-* **Server Hardening and Data Protection**

-  * CIS-compliant Windows Server DC hosted on a private subnet of a VPC and accessible only via VPN tunneling

-    * Data needs to be encrypted at rest and encrypted in transit

-    * Deploy Sysmon to generate security-relevant system logs

-  * CIS-compliant Data Server

-    * Linux server instance containing PII and PCI data

-    * Data needs to be encrypted at rest and in transit

-* **SIEM / Log aggregation system**

-  * Splunk, CloudWatch, Elastic Stack

-  * Configured to ingest event logs in real time from key assets including EC2 instances

-  * Show an attack TTP, attack must incorporate a Python script using a new library you have not worked with yet.

-  * The attack should trigger an event that gets ingested by the SIEM solution

-* **Cloud Monitoring**

-  * Capture traffic for the client to demonstrate how the attack TTPs would be detected in the AWS Cloud using VPC Flow Logs and any additional automation necessary

-  * An AWS Lambda function triggering a relevant response to a detected threat (this fulfills the requirement for a shell script)

-  * Monitor for threat activity in your AWS environment

-  * Monitor Security Logs for failed SSH attempts on your instances

-* **Novelty**

-  * Challenge yourselves to implement a novel tool, system, or technique that was not demonstrated or performed during lab time in term 1 of your Ops 401 class.
+Your MSSP has been contracted to perform a one-time adversary emulation engagement for [SimCorp](https://www.simcorp.com/), a financial asset management company.
+The CTO is concerned with the security posture of the company's cloud systems, after having already experienced sensitive data exposure as a result of misconfiguration of an employee's instance.
+Depending on the quality of your company's findings, SimCorp may consider a long term agreement to have your MSSP defend its cloud systems.

+You'll be divided into two teams, red and blue, for the full duration of the project.
+The red team will be tasked with discovering vulnerabilities on SimCorp systems and also exploiting them to gain access.
+The blue team will be overseeing the defensive systems and making meaningful improvements to threat detection capabilities.

+### White Team

+Your instructor will play the role of white team and oversee the engagement.

+### Red Team

+You've been tasked with enumerating the target network from a "black box" position (minimal knowledge of the target environment) starting with a foothold on a single endpoint.
+One of your goals is discovering as many vulnerabilities as you can and documenting them in accordance with community resources such as CWE and CVSS.
+You'll also get to apply TTPs you've learned throughout this course and perform exploits as the opportunities present themselves.
+Document how you went about executing TTPs and whether they were successful or not.

+#### Red Team Staging

+You will be provided with a single compromised endpoint instance as well as VPN access to its LAN to facilitate tool execution.
+For example, if you wanted to perform attacks from Kali Linux, you would activate an OpenVPN connection from Kali Linux to the target network.

+#### Red Team Objectives (RTOs)

+- RTO1.
+Enumerate the target network, gleaning as much information as possible about the various hosts and their configurations.
+Document in detail what tools were used and how much you were able to reveal.
+  - RTO1a.
+Create a professional network topology of the target environment for inclusion in your final report.
+- RTO2.
+Discover vulnerabilities on targets hosts on the network.
+There will be at least one web application for you to discover and test against, in addition to several other instances running various operating systems with unknown configurations.
+- RTO3.
+Build/customize and utilize at least one custom Python tool to aid in your team's offensive efforts.
+- RTO4.
+Exploit and gain access to as many host instances as possible, and as deeply as possible.

+While hacking is great fun, be sure to take plenty of screenshots and document what worked and didn't work in order to produce a high quality report deliverable.
+Remember the goal is to help your client understand their risks.

+### Blue Team

+In this engagement, the blue team is not acting as incident response, but rather is adopting a threat hunter posture.
+Adversarial progress is not to be interfered with, but observed and documented as if the VPC were a honeypot.
+You'll need to quickly evaluate SimCorp's blind spots and shore up any lacking detection capabilities so that you don't miss out on the action.

+#### Blue Team Staging

+You will be provided with IAM user accounts to access the AWS account and administer your systems.
+Some useful tooling has been prestaged for you, such as Splunk Enterprise (SIEM) and Zeek (NIDS).
+By the time the project begins in earnest, the adversary will already have a foothold on your network.

+#### Blue Team Objectives (BTOs)

+- BTO1.
+In the early stages of project week, construct an initial threat model DFD and perform a STRIDE analysis.
+- BTO2.
+Deploy additional threat detection tooling and monitoring solutions to increase visibility across the environment.
+- BTO3.
+Configure useful methods of detection, such as IDS rules, to improve the defensive posture of the environment.
+  - BTO3a.
+One of your key assets is a web server hosting SimCorp's web application.
+See if you can implement detective controls.
+- BTO4.
+Observe adversarial actions and collect evidence of any scanning or TTPs taken by the threat actors.
+Your final deliverable consists of these observations, so gather as much as you can to paint a picture of what the kill chain is looking like.
+IOCs may be copied but not deleted or tampered with.
+- BTO5.
+Build/customize and fully implement a form of scripted automation that alerts you to adversarial activity.

+Keep in mind you are not allowed to deny adversarial access to the environment.
+This means changing port and firewall configurations is out of scope.
+If you are unsure if your actions are within scope, consult the white team (instructor).

+## Rules of Engagement

+SimCorp has designated the following scope of work.

+### Red Team RoE

+- Do not attack or damage the hypervisor software on instances
+- Read and abide by the [AWS Pentesting Policy](https://aws.amazon.com/security/penetration-testing/)
+- Do not alter the firewall or port configurations on the instances
+- Do not update the OS or existing software on the instances
+- Do not attack tooling systems
+  - OpenVPN server instance
+  - SIEM instance
+  - Threat hunter instance
+- Do not damage the operability of the instances
+- Do not delete data on the instances
+- If you need a reboot on an instance, contact the white team

+### Blue Team RoE

+- Do not alter the firewall or port configurations on the instances
+- Do not update the OS or existing software on the instances
+- Do not interrupt attacks in progress; remember your job is to detect, not function as incident response
+- Do not damage the operability of the instances
+- Do not delete data on the instances
+- If you need a reboot on an instance, contact the white team

 ## Assignments & Deliverables

 Keep an eye on Canvas for assignments due this week.

-* Remember to complete nightly Project Report assignments.
+- Remember to complete nightly Project Report assignments.
 These assignments are easy to forget as you get swept up in interesting project subject matter.

-* Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in your Project Prep assignments.
+- Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in your Project Prep assignments.
 Instructor approval is required before progressing to the next Project Prep assignment.

-* By demo day, you'll need these deliverables assembled:
+- By demo day, you'll need these deliverables assembled:

-  * Demo day slide deck
+  - Demo day slide deck.

-  * Project report
+  - Project report.

-  * Project plan
+  - Project plan.

-  * GitHub repo
+  - GitHub repo.

-  * Google drive docs (if used)
+  - Google drive docs (if used).

-* Track your individual contributions throughout the project so that you can easily submit your individual contributions writeup on demo day for grading.
+- Track your individual contributions throughout the project so that you can easily submit your individual contributions writeup on demo day for grading.

 ## Standup

-Every day, the instructional team will circulate to your group for a formal "Standup Meeting".
+Every day, the instructional team with circulate to your group for a formal "Standup Meeting".
 Standup should take approximately 10 minutes per team.
 Some instructors will opt for a "retro" later in the day to review how things went.

-Standups give the instructional team insight into the current status of your project and the progress the team hopes to make each day.
+> Standups give the instructional team insight into the current status of your project and the progress the team hopes to make each day.

-During stand up, each team member will address these three points:
+During standup, each team member will address these three points:

-* What you individually accomplished yesterday
+  1. What you individually accomplished yesterday.

-* What you individually plan to accomplish today
+  1. What you individually plan to accomplish today.

-* Anything that is blocking you from making progress
+  1. Anything that is blocking you from making progress.

 ## Presentation Prep